Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 The aim of this project is to show a small example on how we can create Shiny apps in Docker to share and Manage them using Docker containers.

+# Main topics covered in this presentation

+- What is Docker
+- Design and build your shiny app
+- Create a Dockerfile
+- Build the Docker image from Dockerfile previously created
+- Deploy your Shiny app to a Docker container (using the Terminal)

+All these five steps will be explained in detail in the presentation slides I will present in the RPYSOC_2024 Conference.
+Also before the conference I will make available my salides in this Repo

 # Docker online resources